Impact Media and Measurement Fund

 CVCF staff works closely with project leadership to ensure timely completion of the scope of work and compliance with the funding agreement.

 We observe both an Editorial Independence Policy and a Donor Transparency Policy in addition to our standard grant agreement, and we hold all contributors, donors, and grantees to these same standards.
+CVCF may exercise discretion when enforcing and upholding these policies.
 This commitment is reflected below:

 Editorial Independence Policy

 In order to guarantee editorial independence, CVCF requires projects within the Impact Media and Measurement Fund to:

 - Maintain a firewall between news coverage decisions and sources of all revenue.
 Acceptance of financial support does not constitute implied or actual endorsement of donors or their products, services, or opinions.